 One featuring, the unit of arc calibrations on the dial of the watch, is pictured in Weems Air Navigation book published in 1931.

-This prototype serial #49315XX, after undergoing further dial and bezel modifications, evolved into the famous hour-angle production watch.
+This prototype, with serial #49315XX underwent further dial and bezel modifications evolving into the famous hour-angle production watch.
 The Hour-angle enabled the calculation of longitude and went onto receive a patent from the World Intellectual Property Organization in October 1931, becoming history’s most famous pilot watch.

 Further, a Weems with serial #4931573, just a few serial numbers apart was supplied to the Bureau of Aeronautics (Bu Aero).
 First formed in 1921, this was the US Navy’s support organization for naval aviation, continuing operations right through until 1958.